Geneva-on-the-Lake is the perfect location for a romantic getaway! Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

 My husband and I wanted to get away for our anniversary but not wander too far from home.
-So when we were invited to experience the Signature Immersion Tour and enjoy a two-night stay at The Lodge at Geneva-on-the-Lake it was impossible to turn down.
-This destination provided the perfect romantic getaway!
+So when we were invited to experience the Signature Immersion Tour and enjoy a two-night stay at The Lodge at Geneva-on-the-Lake, it was impossible to turn down.

-Geneva-on-the-Lake is known as Ohio’s First Summer Resort and was a getaway for the rich and famous before it was even settled.
+Geneva-on-the-Lake is known as Ohio’s First Summer Resort.
+It was a getaway for the rich and famous before it was even settled.
 John D. Rockefeller, Henry Ford, and Harvey Firestone would make the trek to the area in the early 1900s for camping, fishing, and male bonding.

-By the turn of the century, the well to do visitors enjoyed bridge, tennis, and even a casino.
-But it wasn’t until the invention of the automobile that led to it becoming the bustling hub of fun that it is today and not just for those with deep pocketbooks.
+By the turn of the century, the well-to-do visitors enjoyed bridge, tennis, and even a casino.
+But it wasn’t until the invention of the automobile that Geneva-on-the-Lake become the bustling hub of fun that it is today – and not just for those with deep pocketbooks.

 Geneva-on-the-Lake is best known for the small strip that runs along Ohio’s Lake Erie Coastal Trail that offers a nostalgic, old fashioned feel and looks like it’s rooted in the 1950s.
 You’ll find America’s oldest putt putt golf course at Allison’s Mini Golf, a Ferris Wheel at Old Firehouse Winery that offers stunning sunset views of the lake, and mom and pop diners and shops that line the street.

-I loved The Lodge at Geneva before I even stepped foot inside.
+If you’re looking for the ideal Geneva on the Lake hotel, look no further than The Lodge at Geneva.
+I loved it before I even stepped foot inside.
 Situated on a bluff overlooking Lake Erie, one couldn’t ask for a better location to relax, take in the views and enjoy a romantic getaway.